mlionl/Laboratory-Orange-Detection/README.md

 ## *Data*

 Images were taken by a drone, because time limitations I only labeled 13 images using Labelme Tool.
-I labeled fruits of the tree one by one with a rectangular label.
+I labeled fruits of the tree one by one using rectangular mode.

 *Some examples of the data:*